DeloitteAU/rhythm-ui/CONTRIBUTING.md

 ## License

 By contributing your code to the Rhythm GitHub repository, you agree to license your contribution under the BSD-3-Clause license.

+## Publishing

+Instructions for publishing new releases:

+1. Check out the master branch.
+1. Do not manually change version numbers in lerna.json or package.json files (they are updated programatically).
+1. Update the CHANGELOG.md file and add the changes to the git staging area.
+These changes will be included in the automatic commit that increments the version numbers.
+You don't need to commit them separately.
+1. Run Lerna's publish command, and pass in your One Time Password for npm as an environment variable: NPM_CONFIG_OTP=yourtoken lerna publish.
+1. Select the new version (or enter a custom one) adhering to the principles of semantic versioning.

+Lerna will create a new release of the packages that have been updated.
+It will create a new git commit/tag and publish to npm.